HaimengBai/431slides/class_08/README.md

 2. TA Office Hours tomorrow (Friday 2017-09-23) will be held from **2-3 PM** instead of the usual 4:30 - 5:30 PM.

+3. R Studio **does** in fact have a **spell-check** for your R Markdown files.
+Just hit **F7**.

-3. If you have concerns about your grade on any Assignment in this class, please review [Section 13.1 of the Course Syllabus](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) and the course policies described there.
+4. If you have concerns about your grade on any Assignment in this class, please review [Section 13.1 of the Course Syllabus](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) and the course policies described there.

-4. Reminders
+5. Reminders

 - [Assignment 2](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-2.md) is due this Friday 2017-09-22.
     + Remember our advice on [What We'd Ideally See in a Homework Assignment Submission](https://github.com/THOMASELOVE/431homework)